urllib3/urllib3/docs/user-guide.rst

     )

-You still override this pool-level timeout by specifying ``timeout`` to :meth:`~poolmanager.PoolManager.request`.
+You still override this pool-level timeout by specifying ``timeout`` to :meth:`~urllib3.PoolManager.request`.

 Retrying Requests
 -----------------

 urllib3 can automatically retry idempotent requests.
 This same mechanism also handles redirects.
-You can control the retries using the ``retries`` parameter to :meth:`~poolmanager.PoolManager.request`.
+You can control the retries using the ``retries`` parameter to :meth:`~urllib3.PoolManager.request`.
 By default, urllib3 will retry requests 3 times and follow up to 3 redirects.

 To change the number of retries just specify an integer: